iksaku/jorgeglz.io/src/content/blog/2022-02-06-sql-mass-updating.md

 ---
-layout: '../_layout.astro'
+slug: sql-mass-updating
-title: 'Updating multiple database records (with independent data) in a single query'
+title: Updating multiple database records (with independent data) in a single query
+description: |
-description: 'Sounds crazy, right?
-Well, it is possible, and I can tell you how 😉'
+    Sounds crazy, right?
+Well, it is possible, and I can tell you how 😉
-date: '2022-02-06'
+date: 2022-02-06
 ---

 In the world of SQL Databases, it is pretty easy to update one or many records